walinejs/waline/docs/en/server/basic.md

 ```
 ## Comment Submit Hooks

 In addition to environment variable configuration, Waline also provides some custom hooks to facilitate the processing of custom requirements.
-Currently supports hooks before and after posting comments.
 It only needs to be configured in the server entry file `index.js`.

 ### preSave(comment)

-Pass in comment data.
+The hook will be triggered before comment posted, and will pass in comment data.
 If the method returns content, the interface will return directly without storing the comment data.

 ```js
 //index.js